gradio-app/gradio/guides/wrapping-layouts.md

 ---------------------------------------------

 - With this function, we finished implementing the ```LayoutBase``` class.
-- As for completeness, here is the full implementation:
+- For completeness, here is the full implementation:

 ```python
 class LayoutBase: